-- 1. The Humber River Valley shall be protected and conserved in accordance with Section 6.3: Cultural Heritage Landscapes, of Volume 1 of the Official Plan. - 2.
+- 1. The Humber River Valley shall be protected and conserved in accordance with Section 6.3 (Cultural Heritage Landscapes), the natural heritage policies of Chapter 3 of Volume 1 of the Official Plan, and applicable provisions of the Valley and Stream Corridor Management Program and Regulation 166/06 under the Conservation Authorities Act, in consultation with the TRCA. - 2.
 The existing mature tree canopy shall be protected and enhanced at every opportunity, especially in areas where residential development is being proposed.
-Any form of enhancement to the natural system within TRCA jurisdiction shall be undertaken in accordance with the TRCA's programs and policies (Ontario Regulation 166/06, the Valley and Stream Corridor Management Program and the Terrestrial Natural Heritage System Strategy). - Additional trails shall be considered in the Humber River Valley and parks, providing opportunities to experience views of key features and destinations within the system as well as providing opportunities to travel to and from the various neighbourhoods. - 4.
+Any form of enhancement to the natural system within TRCA jurisdiction shall be undertaken in accordance with the TRCA's programs and policies (Ontario Regulation 166/06, the Valley and Stream Corridor Management Program and the Terrestrial Natural Heritage System Strategy). - 3.
+Additional trails shall be considered in the Humber River Valley and parks, providing opportunities to experience views of key features and destinations within the system as well as providing opportunities to travel to and from the various neighbourhoods. - 4.
 Provide visible wayfinding signage at entrances and throughout the valley system as a means of protecting the flora and fauna.
 The signage should identify the trail system, parks, programs, park features and permitted uses.
 Trail-heads and access points to the valley and parks should be clearly defined and signed from the street. - 5.
 Bike parking racks should be provided at the entrance to the valley trails, and along the main streets that border the valley parks where possible.